pombredanne/centidb/docs/index.rst

 `http://github.com/dw/centidb <http://github.com/dw/centidb>`_

+.. currentmodule:: centidb
 .. toctree::
     :hidden:
     :maxdepth: 2

 `centidb` is a tiny database that offers a compromise between the minimalism of a key/value store and the convenience of SQL.
-It wraps any store providiing an ordered-map interface, adding features that often tempt developers to use more complex systems.
+It wraps any store offering an ordered-map interface, adding features that often tempt developers to use more complex systems.